This disease comes with a package: shame. When any other part of your body gets sick, you get sympathy.

 10.00: I go back to ambling around the market.
 There is so much to see.
 So many things to buy, so much culture, so many languages, so much to absorb.
 I’m pretty certain everyone is watching me.
 That stall owner is definitely staring.
 Am I shaking?
 Am I screaming and haven’t realised it?
 Sam stops to look at me, passes me my inhaler, apparently I am breathing a bit funny, and look like I am about to collapse.
 They are looking at me, but only because I have the international symbol for ‘about to faint’ stamped across my forehead.

 10.30: You make your first purchase, you haggle (or try to) you feel that excitement at having bought a piece of genuine Thai tourist memorabilia.
 And that sets you off.
 You buy more and more, who doesn’t need 75 carved wooden vases?
 They are gifts after all, and you could always consider the FedEx stall if it becomes too heavy to carry.

 10.30: Sam makes our first purchase.
-I do not haggle.
-I find that far too stressful.
+I do not haggle; that is far too stressful for me.
 I feel the excitement once he has bought it, but until then, I will pretend to be looking at something else.
 We buy based on very strategic gift purchases.
 And by what would look amazing in our house.